ajitagupta/motivationforeverybody/README.md

 ## One Question Provides Nearly Every Answer
 Ask yourself, “Will this keep me from following my process?”
 If it will, don’t do it.
 Process is everything.
 Routine is everything.
 Let nothing stand in its way.

 ## You Don’t Need a Coach; You Need a Pro

-Stop comparing yourself with yourself.
-Stop comparing yourself with the people around you.
 Go see a superstar in action.
-Whether it’s a speaker, a musician, a performer, an athlete, or an entrepreneur, find a way to expose yourself to exceptional skill, exceptional expertise, and exceptional talent.
+Whether it’s a speaker, a musician, a performer, an athlete, or an entrepreneur, find a way to expose yourself to exceptional skill, exceptional expertise and exceptional talent.

 When you spend time with a superstar, when you try to do what the pros do, that experience will automatically ratchet your own internal limits to a higher level.
 While you may never be as good, when superstar performance is your bar, you automatically set your goals higher - and that makes you achieve more.
 Stop comparing your present self with your past self.
 Start comparing your present self - regardless of how far you think you have already come - with what is actually possible.

-Embrace the challenge, embrace the "pain," embrace the fact that you will stretch and push yourself beyond your normal limits . . . because every time you do, you’ll feel motivated to do it again.
+Embrace the challenge, embrace the "pain," embrace the fact that you will stretch and push yourself beyond your normal limits ... because every time you do, you’ll feel motivated to do it again.

 ## The Bottom Line